Security guard: United States

 North Carolina – Security Officers in North Carolina are required to register and become certified with the Private Protective Services Board (PPSB), the private security authority body under the North Carolina Department of Justice.
-The purpose of the Private Protective Services Board is to administer the licensing, education and training requirements for persons, firms, associations and corporations engaged in private protective services within North Carolina.
-The board is totally fee funded and is staffed by departmental employees directed on a daily basis by the Director, who is appointed by the Attorney General.
-There are two classifications for an officer: armed and unarmed.
-While an unarmed officer is required to take a 16-hour class of training and instruction to become certified, an armed officer must take additional hours of classroom training as well as qualify on a gun range with the firearm which will be carried on duty.
+The purpose of the Private Protective Services Board is to administer the licensing, education, and training requirements for persons, firms, associations, and corporations engaged in private protective services within North Carolina.
+The board is fully fee-funded, staffed by departmental employees, and directed daily by the Director, who the Attorney General appoints.
+There are two classifications of officers: armed and unarmed.
+While an unarmed officer is required to complete a 16-hour training and instruction class to become certified, an armed officer must complete additional hours of classroom training and qualify on a gun range with the firearm they will carry on duty.

 Oklahoma – Security officers in Oklahoma are licensed by CLEET (Council on Law Enforcement Education and Training).
-To be licensed as an unarmed officer an individual must be at least 18 years of age and undergo 40 hours of classroom training and pass criminal history checks.
-Armed guards must be 21 years of age, have another 40 hours of classroom training, qualify with their firearm and pass a psychological evaluation.
+To be licensed as an unarmed officer, an individual must be at least 18 years of age, complete 40 hours of classroom training, and pass criminal history checks.
+Armed guards must be 21 years of age, complete an additional 40 hours of classroom training, qualify with their firearm, and pass a psychological evaluation.

-Oregon – Security officers in Oregon must be licensed as either an unarmed, armed, or event security professional by the Department of Public Safety, Standards and Training to be employed for the purpose of providing security services.
-Unarmed and event professionals must be at least 18 years of age or older and armed professionals must be 21 years of age or older.
-All security professionals are required to complete classroom instruction and armed professionals also need to complete a basic marksmanship course.
-Supervisors and managers have an additional certification that is completed by additional classroom training.
+Oregon – Security officers in Oregon must be licensed as either an unarmed, armed, or event security professional by the Department of Public Safety, Standards, and Training to be employed for the purpose of providing security services.
+Unarmed and event professionals must be at least 18 years of age, and armed professionals must be at least 21.
+All security professionals are required to complete classroom instruction, and armed professionals must also complete a basic marksmanship course.
+Supervisors and managers have an additional certification completed through classroom training.
 Loss prevention officers are required to have an unarmed or armed certification.